-The sixth winningest active head coach in NCAA Division I volleyball, Karen Chisum earned her 800th career victory in her 35th season at the helm of Texas State Volleyball.
-The landmark victory came against Troy on November 15th, 2014, and made Chisum just the 13th coach to reach 800 wins in NCAA Division I history and the 22nd collegiate volleyball coach ever to achieve the historic mark across all three divisions.
-Only seven other coaches in all three divisions have won 800 matches with one team like Chisum.
-She now holds an all-time record of 803-509-3 after finishing 2014 with a 22-13 overall record and leading her team to the Sun Belt Conference Championship match.
+She earned her 800th career victory in her 35th season in 2014.
+The landmark triumph made Chisum just the 13th coach to reach 800 wins in NCAA Division I history and the 22nd collegiate volleyball coach ever to achieve the historic mark across all three divisions.
+Only seven other coaches in all three divisions have won 850 matches with one team.

 For her merits, Chisum was selected Southland Conference Coach of the Year in 1991, 2000, 2003 and 2011 after receiving the same honor in the Gulf Star Conference in 1986.

 Her 700th career win came with a three-game sweep over Prairie View A&M in the team’s home opener Sept.
 7, 2010.
-Her next landmark win will be 800, putting her in the company of just 18 other coaches all-time in all divisions of the NCAA.
-Her 700th victory came a little over five years after Chisum earned her 600th career win with a sweep of Morgan State in the first match of the season on Sept.
+That victory came five years after Chisum earned her 600th career win with a sweep of Morgan State in the first match of the season on Sept.
 2, 2005.

-She also coached four Conference Players of the Year.
-Kim Wells-Lauwers won the award for the Gulf Star Conference in 1986, while Stephanie Winn-Lane and Shenequa Bedford were named Southland Conference Players of the Year in 1991 and 2000, respectively.
-In 2011, Amber Calhoun added her name to the exclusive list.
+She has also led six conference players of the year.
+Kim Wells-Lauwers won the award for the Gulf Star Conference in 1986, while Stephanie Winn-Lane and Shenequa Bedford were named SLC Players of the Year in 1991 and 2000, respectively.
+In 2011, Calhoun added her name to the exclusive list.
 The 2017 version of the Bobcats saw two earn the accolade in Micah Dinwiddie (Defensive Player of the Year) and Erin Hoppe (Setter of the Year).

-Several of Texas State’s players have garnered All-Conference honors in multiple seasons.
-In 1997, Crosley became just the fourth player in Southland Conference history and first Texas State player to earn All-Conference honors all four years.
-She earned All-SLC First Team honors as a freshman and sophomore and was a Second-Team selection as both a junior and senior.
+Several of Texas State’s players have garnered all-conference honors in multiple seasons.
+In 1997, Crosley became just the fourth player in SLC history and the first Texas State player to earn all-conference honors all four years.
+She earned All-SLC First Team honors as a freshman and sophomore and was a second team selection as both a junior and senior.

 Krystal Kolkhorst embodied Chisum’s ideals as she was named to the ESPN The Magazine CoSIDA Academic All-America Third Team.
 She was also selected as the SLC Setter of the Year and SLC Tournament MVP in 2004.
-She also earned the SLC’s Scholar Athlete of the Year award in 2004.
+She earned the SLC’s Scholar Athlete of the Year award in 2004.
 She was also named to the 2017 Texas State Athletics Hall of Honor, which is the highest distinction bestowed to former student-athletes.

-As a squad, the volleyball team has won the Emmitt P. Shelton Academic Excellence Award three times, including both 2004-05 and 2005-06.
-The award is given annually to the top Texas State men’s and women’s athletic teams with the highest cumulative grade point average.
+As a squad, the volleyball team has won the Emmitt P. Shelton Academic Excellence Award three times.
+The award is given annually to the top Texas State men’s and women’s athletic teams with the highest cumulative grade-point average.